Postdoc in Cognitive Psychology

 - Supervise BSc and MSc thesis projects;

-- Assist in the ongoing projects of PhD candidates;
+- Assist in the ongoing projects of PhD students;

 - Participate in the Leiden Institute for Brain and Cognition (LIBC).